Anton238/eventify/wiki/business/functional requirements.md

 # Functional Requirements

+## Business Goals

+Create a new system for displaying events and selling tickets for them.
+The system should handle many users and be stable during an influx of users (f.e, when a lot of people want to buy tickets for some rare event).

 ## Stakeholders

 **SH-1: Event Provider:**
  - Events organizer
  - A company or person that provides events and sells tickets for them

 **SH-2: Event Customer:**
  - A person who attend events and buy tickets for them

 **SH-3**: Manager:
  - A person who check and change events info
- - Can block/unblock users
+ - Block/unblock users

 ## UseCases